sidekiq-cron/sidekiq-cron/README.md

 If you want to know how scheduling work, check out [under the hood](#under-the-hood).

-Works with ActiveJob (Rails 4.2+).

-You don't need Sidekiq PRO, you can use this gem with plain Sidekiq.

 ## Changelog

 Before upgrading to a new version, please read our [Changelog](CHANGELOG.md).